Skip to main content

 Create a New Theme

-Generate a new custom theme from the default template:
+Generate a new custom theme skeleton:

-npm run theme:create -- --name "my-theme"
+npm run theme:create

 • Creates a new theme folder in the themes/ directory